Drunken Spaghetti with Pepper Confetti

 • Drain the pasta and reserve some of the pasta water.

-• Heat the oil in a skillet, add the garlic and allow it to bake just a little until fragant.
+• Heat the oil in a skillet, add the garlic and allow it to bake just a little until fragrant.
 Add the small pieces of the bell peppers and bake it for 2-3 minutes.

 • Remove garlic and bell peppers and add the red wine and the tomato paste to the skillet.